shivajiva101/cb-wb01/README.md

 # cb-wb01
 Creality Box WB01 OpenWrt firmware and Octoprint installation.
-This project is based on the work of figgyc and Ihrapsa and is just a placeholder until OctoWrt is in active development/maintenance again. <b>IMPORTANT: this project uses a version of OctoPrint that has the argon2-cffi dependancy removed, this means the password hashing for users will not be as secure as versions using argon2!</b>
+This project is based on the work of figgyc and Ihrapsa and is just a placeholder until OctoWrt is in active development/maintenance again. <b>IMPORTANT: this project uses a version of OctoPrint that has the argon2-cffi dependancy removed, this means the password hashing for users will not be as secure as versions using argon2!</b> There isn't any real issue with this if your device is sat behind a firewall, a hacker would have to gain access to your network, find the stored hashes and then spend time resolving the actual passwords from the hash file.
+All versions of OctoPrint before 1.9.0 used standard password hashing techniques.

 **Specifications:**